schlossm/MSProgressView/README.md

 * `startAnimating()`  This method will immediately show the view (if it has been hidden) and begin to make the MSProgressView revolve in a circle.
 Use this for **indefinite** loading times.
 * `stopAnimating()`  This method will stop the rotation and immediately hide the MSProgressView from sight.
 * `setProgress(progress)`  This method begins showing the loading progress out of 100%.
-If `startAnimating()` was called before this method, the rotation will come to a stop and the loading prgoress will update with an animation.
+If `startAnimating()` was called before this method, the rotation will come to a stop and the loading progress will update with an animation.
 Use this for **definite** loading times.
 *  `showComplete()` This method will hide the progress bar and display a green circle with a white checkmark with a fancy animation.
 You will not be able to update the progress after this method is called.
 *  `showIncomplete()` This method will hide the progress bar and display a red circle with a white "x" with a fancy animation.
 You will not be able to update the progress after this method is called.